 Receiving the Hepatitis B vaccine can help lower the risk of getting liver cancer for individuals that suffer from long-term infections from the Hepatitis B virus.

 Another form of immunotherapy is Monoclonal Antibody.
 An antibody is a protein that targets a specific antigen.
-Antibodies identify and attach to the antigen while recruiting additional immune system help to destroy the cells containing the antigen.
+Antibodies identify and attach to the antigen while recruiting additional immune systems help to destroy the cells containing the antigen.
 A monoclonal antibody is a lab-engineered antibody specially designed to attach to specific antigens found in cancer cells.

 They mimic the natural antibodies made by your body.
 A monoclonal antibody can be directed to attach to certain parts of a cancer cell.
 In this way, the antibody marks the cancer cell and makes it easier for the immune system to find and attack it.
 Monoclonal antibodies can also help control the growth of cancer cells by blocking the signal sent from the receptors to the cell.
-A chemical called growth factors attach themselves to the receptors of all cell, normal, and cancer cells, but often cancer cells make too many copies and start to grow out of control.
+A chemical called growth factors to attach themselves to the receptors of all cells, normal, and cancer cells, but often cancer cells make too many copies and start to grow out of control.

 These same cells often send signals to obtain more blood vessels to supply the nutrients and oxygen they need to continue growing.
-The monoclonal antibodies also block this signal, making it impossible for the cell growth to continue.
+The monoclonal antibodies also block this signal, making it impossible for cell growth to continue.
 If a tumor already exists, then the antibody blocks further signals from the cells to the current blood vessels providing nutrients causing it to die and the tumor to shrink.
 Another very helpful function of the monoclonal antibodies is combining a radioactive particle with a monoclonal antibody, delivering radiation directly to the cancer cells.